-Cloud technologies also make it easy for your employees to work whenever, wherever.
+Businesses in an unpredictable market space use cloud computing as a tactical advantage.
+Companies whose employees frequently work outside the office also benefit.
 With remote access to cloud file servers and applications, employees can access, upload, and download files using any internet-connected device whether they’re in Topeka or Tripoli.
-To maximize this benefit, many companies are starting to implement a BYOD (Bring Your Own Device) policy, which not only keeps employees connected, but frees companies from individual computer purchases.
+To maximize this benefit, many companies are starting to implement a BYOD (Bring Your Own Device) policy, which not only keeps workers connected, but frees companies from individual computer purchases.

 There are three types of cloud computing environments.

-Hybrid Cloud is a very popular type of cloud computing that blends the best of public and private cloud capabilities.
-In this environment, the crucial and most sensitive IT resources are managed via private cloud while others are delivered via public cloud.
+Hybrid Cloud blends the best of public and private cloud.
+In a hybrid environment, the crucial (and most sensitive) IT resources are managed via private cloud while less-critical resources are delivered via public cloud.

 $500 billion will be spent in the greater cloud market by 2020.